orcfax/docs/docs/intro.md

-Orcfax is a decentralized **[oracle][oracle-1]** service designed to publish data about real world events to the **[Cardano][cardano-1]** blockchain in a way that fully addresses the oracle problem which has impeded the decentralization initiative since the desire to build services on top of blockchain ledgers.
-The oracle feeds issued by Orcfax are used to publish accurate and independently verifiable facts about the real world by collecting and aggregating multiple primary data sources while providing full audit logs of the complete oracle process– this enables Orcfax to deliver authentic and accurate data that users can trust but verify.
-The Orcfax solution will initially offer currency price-pair feeds but will expand to report on myriad and diverse feed types according to market demand.
+Orcfax is a decentralized **[oracle][oracle-1]** service designed to publish data about real world events to the **[Cardano][cardano-1]** blockchain.
+Orcfax collects and validates facts about the real world using multiple, redundant nodes that are run as a decentralized network.
+Just as imporantly, Orcfax archives standards-compliant audit log packages for the entire oracle publication workflow.
+This allows Orcfax users to "trust but verify" that Orcfax is delivering authentic and accurate data.

 Orcfax data is made available to on-chain **[smart contracts][smart-1]** in Cardano's eUTXO native format using the
 **[Cardano Open Oracle Protocol][coop-1]** (COOP).

+The Orcfax solution has launched by offering currency price-pair feeds but will expand to report on a diverse type of other real-world facts as oracle use cases and their importance beyond blockchain domains becomes more important to society at large.

 [oracle-1]: oracle-basics#what-is-an-oracle
 [cardano-1]: https://medium.com/coinmonks/why-cardano-in-2023-b481846028bc